infinum/eightshift-docs/website/docs/basics/blocks-component-manifest.md

 ### title

-This key is used to provide the label for all your components options and provide the storybook's automatic story title.
+This key is used to provide the label for all your component options and provide the storybook's automatic story title.

 ### componentClass

 These keys are used to provide a single point of reference for a component name.
-You use this key to provide a prefix for all css selectors in your component.
+You'll use this key to provide a prefix for all the CSS selectors in your component.

 ### example